 And the opposite is true: Anyone – excessive phone use = better mental health, sleep, and productivity.

 “Research shows that the number of students struggling with anxiety and depression has exploded.
 There’s not a direct correlation, but since the time that smart phones came out, there’s been a significant increase in anxiety and depression in teens,” school psychologist Gail Perton said.
-A link between phone usage and mental health exists, which shouldn’t be surprising to anyone, but even knowing the negatives of excessive phone use, many students fail to act.
+A link between phone usage and mental health exists, which shouldn’t be surprising to anyone, but even knowing the negatives of excessive phone use, many students fail to respond.

 In a recent survey of 244 West Ottawa students, 101 indicated that they suffered from mental health problems.
-Of those 101 students, 66 said that they didn’t limit their phone use, and 36 of those 66 acknowledged in an earlier question that giving up their phone would improve their mental health.
+Of those 101 students, 66 said that they did not limit their phone use, and 36 of those 66 acknowledged in an earlier question that giving up their phone would improve their mental health.